An investigation of the tangent splash of a subplane of PG(2,q^3): Group properties of tangent subplanes and tangent splashes

 \section{Group properties of tangent subplanes and tangent splashes}

 \Label{sect:group}

 In this section we study the collineation group of $\PG(2,q^3)$ fixing $\li$ and show it is transitive on \orsps\ tangent to $\li$, and hence transitive on tangent splashes on $\li$.
 Thus all tangent subplanes have the same geometrical and group properties, and to prove results about tangent subplanes in general, we may coordinatise a particular tangent subplane, and work with that.
-The two main results of this section are:
+We begin by showing that a tangent splash has a unique centre.